- In Episode 29: Epic Mokuba Manoeuvre! Set to "Ghost Love Score"!

-- While it was offscreen, Joey's defeating of Yugi to get his Red Eyes back has to count for something.
-He even used Swordsman of Landstar!
+- While it was offscreen, Joey's defeating of Yugi to get his Red-Eyes back has to count for something.
+He even used Swordsman of Landstar to win!

 - In Episode 64, Yami says that the square root of 16 is Exodia Obliterate.
 Someone in the Youtube comments ''actually found a way to make this work:''

 Convert the letters into numbers based on their sequence in the alphabet (A=1, B=2, etc) and add the values up, which becomes: